boveus/hyrax-wiki/PCDM-Planning-Meeting-1.md

 Lynette has a point of having additional streams being part of a work -- not sure of that

 ***Goal of the sprint:***
 Intention is to create a gem that has base level behaviors that anyone who is using PCDM can use, and those that implement PCDM object can use those behaviors to ensure our relationships are consistent.
 Trying to stick with the coding goal to stick with one class.
-So a separate gem that the whole community can use and then a specific implementation of this abstract implementation for sufia.
+So a separate gem that the whole community can use and then a specific implementation of this abstract implementation for hyrax.

 PCDM object has:
 collection, object, and file

-Sufia level:
+Hyrax level:
-implement generic file and sufia work, both of which are PCDM objects
+implement generic file and hyrax work, both of which are PCDM objects

 Potential Action Items for next meeting
 -Need to think about the discovery phase, because it will determine how we migrate things